Skip to main content

 Names Section

-The new title search experience uses the creator and contributors' bibliographic headings to clearly display information for the librarian, including:
+The title search uses the creator and Names' bibliographic headings to clearly display information for the librarian, including:

 Linked Data Info Card

 The Linked Data Info Card provides more information on a person.
 It combines data from the Library of Congress Name Authority and Wikidata.
-If an info card is available (determined by the linked authority record), the contributor’s name includes an additional oval and card icon (
+If an info card is available (determined by the linked authority record), the contributor’s name includes an additional oval and card icon (Info Card Icon).
+Users can click on the name to view a popup window with the information attained from LC Name Authority and Wikidata.
+Otherwise, plain text is displayed.

 Info Card - popup